rubenhortas/rubenhortas.github.io/_posts/2024-10-13-git-dotfiles.md

 I have many computers, all but one, using gnu/linux.
 Of all of them I keep some configs, some scripts or batch files (yep, it's very useful backup these too) and even the wallpaper.

-Is true that we can do this with a simple backup in any hard drive, but let's face it, we are programmers and have the dotfiles backuped in a remote (and always available) git server (as github) is very comfortable.
+Is true that we can do this with a simple backup in any hard drive, but let's face it, we are programmers, and, have the dotfiles backuped in a remote (and always available) git server (as github) is very comfortable.

 ## The "all in one" approach